 This womens’ group meets the third Thursday of every month at 12:15 PM at the Swift House Inn.
 The cost for the luncheon is $12 per person; all are welcome.
 Contact Pat Chase (382-9325) to make a reservation.

 This men’s group meets the third Thursday of every month at 12:00 PM at Rosie’s Restaurant.
 New “members” are always welcome.
 Cost of the luncheon depends on what you order.
 Anyone interested in joining us, please just show up at Rosie’s.
 If you have questions, or if you need a ride, please call Mal Chase at 989–0037.

-The Fix-it Crew is a volunteer group of men and women that meets the third Thursday of each month to keep the Church and Charter House in working order.
-The group meets at 9:00 a.m. to go over what needs to be done in each building, and then divides into groups to accomplish the tasks at hand.
-After a few hours of fellowship and work, the tasks are completed and some go to the Community Lunch for a well-deserved meal.
+The Fix-it Crew is a volunteer group of men and women that meets with our Church Sexton, typically on one Thursday per month.
+The group meets to go over what needs to be done, and then divides into groups to accomplish the tasks at hand.

 For many years our church has encouraged members and friends to gather in small groups for a meal and fellowship.
 These gatherings are designed to help people get to know each other better.
 These supper groups are organized by the Board of Membership and Communications and are designed as potlucks to meet either three or four times during the year.
 In general, the host is responsible for the main course, while the other guests bring a salad/vegetable dish, an appetizer, or a dessert to round out the meal.
 Options include the size of the group as well as its make-up (with/without children.)
 Single church members are encouraged to participate.